lmammino/loige.co/content/posts/2022-07-16_invite-only-microsites-with-nextjs-and-airtable/index.md

 If you are curious to take a look at the code, it's all [public and hosted on GitHub](https://github.com/lmammino/secret-pizza-party) (did you give it a star already?)...

-### Handling sensitive data in a Single Page Application
+## Handling sensitive data in a SPA

 Sorry, I have to pause here for a second because before we get our hands dirty, we need to talk about... **Security**!
 Security always comes first! 👷‍♀️